Oldranda1414/7sim/doc/results.md

 - Era 2 → Era 3: +158.0% increase

 These results prove that the game is pretty well built as most value distributions have very low variance, too low to be accidental.

+## Card Type Point Cost

+All the statistics gathered till now will enable us to evaluate the Point production per Resource Point for every card type